drshahizan/learn-django/materials/django/topic/2-create.md

 Replace "projectname" with the name you want to give your new Django project.
 This command will create a new directory with the same name as your project inside the directory where you ran the command.

-### 3. Create a new app: Once you have created a new project, you can create a new app by running the following command:
+### 3. Create a new app
+Once you have created a new project, you can create a new app by running the following command:

 ```
 python manage.py startapp appname